Top 10 Masters of Architecture Programs in the US

 Some degrees, like a Bachelor of Science in Architecture or a Bachelor of Environmental Design, often aren't accredited, but still give you a solid background for working in the architecture field.
 Plus, these programs often meet the requirements for applying to an MArch degree, so you still have the option to get an accredited degree if you want to.

-If you want to work in architecture but aren’t concerned about getting your license, then these kinds of programs and other non-accredited degrees might be a great fit for you.
-It’s largely if you want to get your license that accredited programs come into play—and you still have options there too.
+If you want to work in architecture but aren't concerned about getting your license, then these kinds of programs and other non-accredited degrees might be a great fit for you.
+You can have a fulfilling career in the architecture field without licensure, working as an architectural designer, project coordinator, specification writer, or in related roles.
+Accreditation becomes critical primarily if you want to pursue licensure.

 Through the Education Alternatives initiative, NCARB has created alternate paths to licensure for graduates of non-accredited programs.
 Some jurisdictions allow these candidates to earn and document additional experience working in architecture.
 The exact number of hours and other requirements vary slightly by jurisdiction, so if you're interested in exploring that option make sure you check out NCARB's Licensing Requirements Tool.